keenanhi/keenanhi.github.io/mini-series/getting-started/_drafts/2015-04-24-Get-Started-Part-2.md

 Next, the signal travels to a soundcard, a mixer, or, what you are probably using to record sound: an audio interface.
 Each of these has something called an **Analog to Digital Converter**, or an **ADC**, which acts as a translator for your computer, which works in 0's in 1's, not electrons.
 The ADC basically says, "Okay, electron here, electron there... that means 110010".

 The ADC is a complicated device, but is unrefutably the most important to digital recording.
 Don't be intimidated!
 We will split this part of the signal chain up a little, and explain the ADC more in depth.
-A lot of concepts explained for the ADC have wide-arcing implications in modern recorded music, so it is imortant to really understand how this thing works.
+A lot of concepts explained for the ADC have wide-arcing implications in modern recorded music, so it is important to really understand how this thing works.

+Buckle your seatbelts!

 ##### Analog vs Digital